cad-polito-it/byron/docs/paranoia.md

 $ PYTHONOPTIMIZE=1 jupyter-notebook
 ```

-:warning: This will disable every single `assert` in notebooks: the behavior of other modules will be affected as well.
+⚠️ This will disable every single `assert` in notebooks: the behavior of other modules will be affected as well.

 ### Use magic